oberien/das-protokoll/README.md

     + New connection must be from different port
 * Chunks indexed sequentially
     + → Out-of-Order solved
+* Length of file in bytes is sent before client starts upload
+* Size of chunk-id is automatically calculated from that: ⌈log₂(number of chunks)/8⌉
 * Server creates file of size sent by client
-* Server creates tracking-file: bitmap of chunks
+* We create a bitmap of successfully transferred chunks - obv this starts out with all zeroes
+    + server stores it in a tracking-file along with the actual file to support resumption
+    + server regularly sends this bitmap to the client
+    + client is free to maintain it any way (e.g. in memory)
-* Client sends chunk after chunk
+* Client has a "cursor" pointing into the chunk bitmap
+    + start at the beginning, keep going forward as we send out chunks
+    + obviously, only send chunks that are marked as "not received"
+    + whenever client receivs a status update indicating lost packets, we reset the cursor to the beginning
+    + we assume packet loss iff a chunk we marked as sent _more than 3*RTT ago_ is not marked as received in a status report from the server
 * Server sends missing chunks as runlength encoding of the bitmap file
     + optimized to not include value because it's binary
-* varint encoding of numbers
-* Length of file in bytes is sent before client starts upload
-* Size of chunk-id is automatically calculated from that: ⌈log₂(len)⌉
+    + **truncated to MTU**
+        - obviously, the varint run-length encoding can take up to n bytes to represent n bits in the case of a strictly alternating bitmap (010101010101...)
+        - this may be larger than the MTU and thus not fit into a single packet
+        - we simply truncate at MTU since we expect average cases to indicate enough packets in their report that the next one will have arrived before we run out of information
+        - if it doesn't this is *still* not a problem as it will simply cause gratuitous retransmits, leading only to reduced performance
 * End of transmission is indicated by largest chunk-id → no explicit end-message from client required
+    + protocol is terminated by a status report from the server indicating that every chunk was received (bitmask of ones), which will **always** fit into a reasonably sized MTU due to RLE
-* Checksums / data integrity handled by UDP Checksum
+* Checksums / data integrity handled by UDP
 * Fixed, configurable MTU

 ## 3-Way-Handshake